 Distributions from Individual Retirement Annuities

-In most cases, the scheduled arrangement of payments cannot be changed unless the taxpayer becomes disabled.
-However, in some cases, such as a division of an IRA because of divorce, the IRS allows a reduction in the payment schedule if part of the IRA is transferred to the ex-spouse as part of the divorce or separation settlement.
+The scheduled arrangement of payments cannot be changed unless the taxpayer becomes disabled.
+However, when an IRA is divided because of divorce or separation, the IRS allows a reduction in the payment schedule if part of the IRA is transferred to the ex-spouse as part of the divorce or separation settlement.